overfl0/Pythia/README.md

 Status
 ------

-Current status: Finishing touches before 1.0.
-You can use it right now - it's stable.
-Yes, really.
+Current status: It's working, it's stable, you can use it :).

-If you are serious about using Pythia, see [the issues page](https://github.com/overfl0/Pythia/issues) and especially [this one](https://github.com/overfl0/Pythia/issues/9).
 You can contact me to ask for planned changes, on [Pythia's Discord server](https://discord.gg/Pp6ac56).
 I don't bite :).

 Example usage
 ------

+See the [examples directory](examples/) for example mods performing simple functions.

 Your directory structure:
 ```